Best AI Presentation Maker in 2026 (Honest Review)

 Where Gamma falls short: The outputs lean toward a specific Gamma aesthetic: modern and clean, but recognizably "Gamma."
 Visual customization is limited compared to tools with full canvas editors.
 The card-based format works well on screen but doesn't always translate perfectly to traditional slide presentations.
 And for high-stakes decks (investor pitches, client presentations), the output often needs a lot of refinement.

 Pricing: Free tier with 400 AI credits.
-Plus at $8/month, Pro at $18/month, Ultra at $90/month
+Plus at $10/month ($8/month billed annually), Pro at $20/month ($15/month billed annually), Ultra at $100/month

 For a deeper dive, see our Gamma AI review and Gamma alternative guide.